General T&Cs (Personal Banking customers)

 When you open an Atom account you’ll receive a sort code and account number which you can use to make electronic payments into it from other banks or building societies.

 Most electronic transfers between banks and building societies are made by Faster Payments.
-We are a direct member of the Faster Payments Scheme.
-The Faster Payments limit for payments out of an Atom account is £110,000.
-Other financial institutions may have different limits, so you need to check with them to ensure they will follow your instructions to make payments into your Atom account.
+We are a direct member of the Faster Payments Scheme and have set a limit of £110,000 for payments out of an Atom account.
+Other financial institutions may have different limits, so you need to check with them that they’ll make your requested payments into your Atom account.

 For more information about making payments in and out of specific accounts, take a look in the product T&Cs.

-If a payment you have made from your account doesn’t complete correctly because of a bank error and we believe the error is genuine, we’ll refund you as soon as possible while we contact the other bank to recover the payment.
-If you think there’s been an error, you must tell us without undue delay.
+If a payment out of your account doesn’t complete correctly because of a bank error that we believe is genuine, we’ll return your account to the position it would have been in without the error and if relevant, contact the other bank to recover the payment.

 If someone else tells us they’ve accidentally made a payment into your account and we reasonably believe this has happened, we may stop any withdrawals being made from your account while we discuss next steps with you.
 If you agree there has been an error or you don’t respond by the deadline we give you, we will return the payment.
 Where the payment was made over two months earlier, we’ll always ask for your consent before returning it.